Trump International Hotel and Tower (Chicago): Design and architecture

 The 1.2 acre riverfront park and riverwalk runs between Wrigley Building (right) and the hotel (left) at the foot of Rush Street.

 In 2011, the riverfront park landscaping surrounding the building, which is referred to as Trump Plaza and Riverwalk or sometimes just Trump Plaza, became the subject of controversy.
 In 2010, the Plaza had earned special recognition at the Mayor Richard M. Daley's Landscape Awards.
 The press release noted the landscaping "for their magnificent new civic landscape that is a poetic interpretation of native Illinois that seems at once sophisticated and familiar."
 However, in 2011, the award-winning plantings of small sumac trees, ferns and native grasses with yellow, orange and red hues were removed and replaced with evergreens like junipers and boxwoods, pieces of gray stone, and purple perennials (catmint and salvia), which may require less watering.
 To add to the controversy, the planting was accompanied by a plan to light the trees to attract nighttime park visitors, in conflict with the "dark skies" movement to reduce light pollution to facilitate better stargazing.

 The building broke the record for the world's highest residence above ground level, held since 1969 by the nearby John Hancock Center.
-Because the Trump Tower has both hotel condominiums and residential condominiums, it does not contest the record held by the 88-story 432 Park Avenue in New York City, which, at 1396 ft, is the tallest residential building in the world.
+Because the Trump Tower has both hotel condominiums and residential condominiums, it does not contest for the record for the tallest residential building in the world.